DianeCho/book-search-fullstack-capstone/README.md

 ## Functionality
 * When the user brings up the main page it explains the purpose of the application.
 * The user then enters the app and logs in.
 After they are logged in, the user is now redirected to search bar.
-* The user can search for recipes and select the recipes.
+* The user can search for books and select the books.
+* The user can save selected books to the user's list.
-* The user can generate a shopping list and edit the shopping list.
+* The user can edit the book's list.
-* The user can print the final shopping list or save to their favorites to revisit at a later time.
+* The user can review the books in the list.

 ## Technical